 General.
-Each Fund is a separate series of the Trust.
+The Fund is a separate series of the Trust.
 The Trust is an open-end investment management company established under Delaware law as a Delaware statutory trust under a Declaration of Trust dated December 4, 2013, as amended September 10, 2020 (the "Declaration of Trust").
 The Declaration of Trust permits the Trust to offer separate series ("funds") of shares of beneficial interest ("shares").
 The Trust reserves the right to create and issue shares of additional funds.
 Each fund is a separate mutual fund or exchange traded fund ("ETF"), and each share of each fund represents an equal proportionate interest in that fund.
 All consideration received by the Trust for shares of any fund, and all assets of such fund, belong solely to that fund and would be subject to any liabilities related thereto.
 Each fund of the Trust pays its (i) operating expenses, including fees of its service providers, expenses of preparing prospectuses, proxy solicitation material and reports to shareholders, costs of custodial services and registering its shares under federal and state securities laws, pricing and insurance expenses, brokerage costs, interest charges, taxes and organization expenses and (ii) pro rata share of the fund's other expenses, including audit and legal expenses.
 Expenses attributable to a specific fund shall be payable solely out of the assets of that fund.
 Expenses not attributable to a specific fund are allocated across all of the funds on the basis of relative net assets.
 The other funds of the Trust are described in one or more separate statements of additional information.

 Exchange Traded Fund Structure.
-The Funds operate as ETFs.
-Strategas Asset Management, LLC (the "Adviser" or "Strategas"), serves as the investment adviser to the Funds.
-Vident Investment Advisory, LLC (the "Sub-Adviser" or "Vident") serves as the sub-adviser to the Funds.
-The investment objective of each Fund is to seek long-term capital appreciation.
+The Fund operates as an ETF.
+Strategas Asset Management, LLC (the "Adviser" or "Strategas"), serves as the investment adviser to the Fund.
+Vident Asset Management (the "Sub-Adviser" or "Vident") serves as the sub-adviser to the Fund.
+The investment objective of the Fund is to seek long-term capital appreciation.

-As ETFs, the Funds offer and issue shares at their net asset value ("NAV") only in aggregations of a specified number of shares (each, a "Creation Unit").
-The Funds generally offer and issue shares in exchange for a basket of securities ("Deposit Securities" together with the deposit of a specified cash payment ("Cash Component").
+As an ETF, the Fund offers and issues shares at its net asset value ("NAV") only in aggregations of a specified number of shares (each, a "Creation Unit").
+The Fund generally offers and issues shares in exchange for a basket of securities ("Deposit Securities" together with the deposit of a specified cash payment ("Cash Component").
 The Trust reserves the right to permit or require the substitution of a "cash in lieu" amount ("Deposit Cash") to be added to the Cash Component to replace any Deposit Security.
-Each Fund's shares are listed on the NYSE Arca, Inc. (the "Exchange") and trade on the Exchange at market prices.
+The Fund's shares are listed on the NYSE Arca, Inc. (the "Exchange") and trade on the Exchange at market prices.
 These prices may differ from the Fund's NAV per share.
-A Fund's shares are redeemable only in Creation Unit aggregations, and generally in exchange for portfolio securities and a specified cash payment.
+The Fund's shares are redeemable only in Creation Unit aggregations, and generally in exchange for portfolio securities and a specified cash payment.